All Products

 If you cannot find the target table in Data Map, go to My Data > My Tools > Refresh Table Metadata to manually sync the table.

-This crawler collects metadata from the MaxCompute projects under your account.
-You can go to the details page to select the projects for collection using the Modify Data Scope option and set metadata visibility within the tenant using the Permission Configurations option.
+This crawler collects metadata from MaxCompute projects in your account.
+On the details page, use Modify Data Scope to select projects and Permission Configurations to set metadata visibility within the tenant.

-1. On the collect metadata page, in the Built-in section, find the MaxCompute Default Crawler card and click Details.
+1. In the Built-in section of the metadata collection page, find the MaxCompute Default Crawler card and click Details.

 2. The MaxCompute Default Crawler details page contains the Basic Information and Data Scope tabs.

-• Basic Information: Displays the basic properties of the crawler, such as the collection type and method.
+• Basic Information: Displays basic attributes of the crawler, such as collection type and mode.
 This information is read-only.

 3. Modify collection scope:

-1. Switch to the Data Scope tab and click the Modify Data Scope button.
+1. Click Data Scope and click Modify Data Scope.

-2. In the dialog box that appears, select or clear the checkboxes for the MaxCompute projects to include in the collection.
+2. In the dialog box, select or clear the MaxCompute projects to collect.

 Important

-The default scope includes all MaxCompute projects in the current region that are attached to a workspace under the current tenant.
-After you modify the data scope, the metadata objects in Data Map are updated to match the new scope.
-This means that metadata for unselected projects will not be visible.
+The default scope includes all MaxCompute projects bound to workspaces in the current region under the current tenant.
+After the scope is modified, only metadata objects within the scope are visible in Data Map.
+Metadata that is not selected will be invisible.

 4. Configure metadata visibility:

-• In the Data Scope list, find the target project and click Permission Configurations in the Actions column.
+• In the Data Scope list, find the target project and click Actions in the Permission Configurations column.

 • Select a visibility policy based on your data governance requirements:

-• Public within Tenant: All members within the tenant can search for and view the metadata of this project.
+• Public Within Tenant: All members in the tenant can search for and view metadata of this project.

-• Only members in the associated workspace can search and view.: Only members of specific workspaces can access the metadata of this project.
-This ensures data isolation.
+• Only members in the associated workspace can search and view.: Only members of specific workspaces can access metadata of this project, ensuring data isolation.

 DLF Default Crawler